Wisting Oil Field and Barents Sea

 More Danger on the Horizon for Millions of Arctic Animals

-Wisting lies dangerously close to the island and nature reserve Bjørnøya (Bear Island).
-This rocky and barren landscape rises out of the rough sea 185 km (115 mi) northwest of the Wisting oil field.14651 Some of the biggest bird colonies in the world live on the steep cliffs on the southern tip of Bear Island.
-Every year, more than a million seabirds build their nests here.
-Common guillemots, Brünnich’s guillemots, little auks, black-legged kittiwakes, Northern fulmars and glaucous gulls are the most common.
+Wisting lies dangerously close to the island and nature reserve Bjørnøya (Bear Island).15531 This rocky and harsh landscape rises out of the rough sea 185 km (115 mi) northwest of the Wisting oil field.14651 Some of the biggest bird colonies in the world live on the steep cliffs on the southern tip of Bear Island.
+Every year, more than a million seabirds build their nests here.15531 Common guillemots, Brünnich’s guillemots, little auks, black-legged kittiwakes, Northern fulmars and glaucous gulls are the most common.

 Both birds and mammals pass the Wisting field in their search for food or on their way south for the winter.
 When the time for their migration comes, the common guillemots leave Bear Island.
 The newly hatched young birds cannot fly yet.
 So, the fathers undertake a dangerous journey when they swim with their young to their winter hide-out.
 They swim for 3 weeks.
 On their way, they pass the Wisting oil reserves.
 If the oil companies cause a leak at the Wisting oil field, these common guillemots will be the first to die.
 Fin whales and humpback whales also regularly swim by the Wisting oil field.
 In case of an oil spill, these intelligent animals will also become sick or die.